High School Fishing Program

 - Different Fishing Techniques

 To participate in the FWC High School Fishing Program, your club is required to complete at least one conservation project activity each school year.
-The FWC has partnered with Pure Fishing to support our campaign by focusing the required conservation project activity on reducing single-use plastics.
-This format awards points per club participation in a pre-determined list of activities.
-The clubs will be competing in a three-tier prizing structure with a Grand Prize, Second Place Prize and Third Place Prize.
-The club with the highest number of activity points by April 23rd, 2021 will receive the Grand Prize, with the runner-ups receiving the Second and Third Place Prizes, awarded by Pure Fishing, Berkeley, and Abu Garcia.
+The FWC Conservation Project format awards points per club participation in a pre-determined list of activities (below).
+The clubs will be competing in a three-tier prizing structure with a Grand Prize, Second Place Prize, and Third Place Prize.
+The club with the highest number of activity points by May 20st, 2022 will receive the Grand Prize, with the runner-up and third place club receiving the Second Place Prize, and Third Place Prize.
+Check out the past winners and their projects!

 - Lead the creation of a school-wide recycling program, if not already in place: 100 points